 From career breakthroughs to professional milestones, explore how Natalie Portman made an impact.

-During the summer break of 1994, after filming The Professional, Natalie Portman filmed a part in Marya Cohn's short film Developing, and she played Anne Shirley in a staging of Anne of Green Gables at the Stagedoor Manor performing arts camp.
+In 1994, Natalie Portman filmed a part in Marya Cohn's short film Developing and enrolled at the Stagedoor Manor performing arts camp.

-In 1994, Natalie Portman secured a leading role in Luc Besson's action drama Léon: The Professional and adopted her paternal grandmother's maiden name, Portman, as her stage name.
-She played Mathilda, an orphan child who befriends a middle-aged hitman.
+In 1994, Natalie Portman secured a leading role in Luc Besson's action drama Léon: The Professional, adopting her paternal grandmother's maiden name, Portman, as her stage name for the film.

-In 1996, Natalie Portman played a precocious teenager in Beautiful Girls and had brief roles in Woody Allen's musical Everyone Says I Love You and Tim Burton's comic science fiction film Mars Attacks!
+In 1996, Natalie Portman appeared in Beautiful Girls, Woody Allen's Everyone Says I Love You, and Tim Burton's Mars Attacks!.

-In 1996, Natalie Portman was cast in Romeo + Juliet but dropped out due to her age, and she turned down the role in Lolita due to its excessive sexual content.
+In 1996, Natalie Portman was cast in Romeo + Juliet but dropped out due to her age.
+She also turned down the role in Lolita due to its excessive sexual content.

-In December 1997, Natalie Portman made her debut as Anne Frank in a Broadway revival of The Diary of Anne Frank at the Music Box Theatre.
+In December 1997, Natalie Portman starred as Anne Frank in a Broadway revival of The Diary of Anne Frank at the Music Box Theatre.

-In 1997, Natalie Portman began filming her part as Padmé Amidala in the Star Wars prequel trilogy.
+In 1997, Natalie Portman began filming the part of Padmé Amidala in the Star Wars prequel trilogy.

-In May 1998, Natalie Portman's run in The Diary of Anne Frank on Broadway at the Music Box Theatre concluded.
+In May 1998, the Broadway revival of The Diary of Anne Frank, starring Natalie Portman, ended its run at the Music Box Theatre.

-In 1998, while still in high school, Natalie Portman made her Broadway debut in The Diary of a Young Girl.
+In 1998, Natalie Portman made her Broadway debut in The Diary of a Young Girl while still in high school.

 In 1999, Natalie Portman gained international recognition for her role as Padmé Amidala in Star Wars: Episode I – The Phantom Menace.